-Jaromir Jagr’s game-winning goal gave the New Jersey Devils a 2-1 victory over the Tampa Bay Lightning on Tuesday night.
+Jaromir Jagr scored the winning goal to snap a third-period tie and led the New Jersey Devils to a 2-1 victory over the Philadelphia Flyers on Tuesday night.